GSA/digitalgov.gov/content/posts/2015-01-30-social-video-making-sense-of-the-facebook-and-youtube-platforms.md

 On the plus side for Facebook, a new set of YouTube-esque features were just released that are sure to drive more engagement on the Facebook platform.
 First, there is a new ‘featured video’ area that will allow publishers to showcase one video at the top of the video page.
 Secondly, publishers will now be able to create video playlists within Facebook.
 Both of these features are sure to drive time spent and clips viewed on the Facebook video platform.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/575-x-450-Social-Video-Making-Sense-of-the-Facebook-and-YouTube-Platforms.jpg" alt="A look at how featured videos will look in the new Facebook video tab layout." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/575-x-450-Social-Video-Making-Sense-of-the-Facebook-and-YouTube-Platforms.jpg" alt="A look at how featured videos will look in the new Facebook video tab layout." >}}

 ## YouTube Excels In Audience Retention and Long Tail Plays